 Doctors were concerned if the transplant would be a success, but Zachary did remarkably well.

 Just 11 days after his transplant, his donated stem cells had begun to grow.
 And. they were making healthy blood stem cells that his care team could see in his blood — a crucial post-transplant milestone.

-While Zachary’s mother waited for news of her younger son’s transplant, her other son was on his way to Children’s emergency room.
+While Zachary’s mother waited for news of her younger son’s transplant, her other son was on his way to UPMC Children’s emergency room.
 He had a severe attack of abdominal pain, diarrhea, and vomiting.

-Doctors confirmed that Collin had XLP2, caused by the same genetic abnormality that affected his younger brother.
+Transplant doctors confirmed that Collin had XLP2, caused by the same genetic abnormality that affected his younger brother.

 Collin also received a transplant of stem cells derived from umbilical cord blood and had great success with his transplant.

 Now, with both boys past one year post-transplant, they have done so well.

 They've been able to stop taking all medications for both immunosuppression and Crohn’s disease.
 And, they were happy to return to school this year after being in cyber school during their treatment.

 Children's Hospital's main campus is located in the Lawrenceville neighborhood.
 Our main hospital address is:

 UPMC Children’s Hospital of Pittsburgh